Tropicana Atlantic City Casino is finally all in, trying to make up for lost time, with a state-of-the-art permanent sportsbook.

 - Parlay card: 5 points for each $1 wagered

-For people betting thousands of dollars at a time, a free bet of a dollar or a couple of dollars is meaningless.
-For many other people, it may take months to accumulate the 1,000 sports points, and for them, too, being finally rewarded with a $1 free bet does not seem worth the time and trouble.
+For people betting thousands of dollars at a time, a bonus bet of a dollar or a couple of dollars is meaningless.
+For many other people, it may take months to accumulate the 1,000 sports points, and for them, too, being finally rewarded with a $1 bonus bet does not seem worth the time and trouble.

 The William Hill comp program for sports bettors is woefully inadequate and should be combined with the casino comp program.
 Sports bettors who wager $50 or more on any given day should be entitled to a free drink as they are at Caesars’ owned sportsbooks.

 Sports you can bet on at Tropicana Sportsbook NJ

 William Hill Sportsbook at Tropicana Atlantic City offers the same betting options as the William Hill Sportsbook at Ocean Casino Resort, in other words, virtually every sport for which Vegas posts a betting line.
 That includes, but may not be limited to all of the following:

 - College and pro football

 - Canadian football